Beth El Congregation (Pikesville, Maryland): History

-In 1948, a group of nine lay leaders of Beth Tfiloh Congregation advocated for holding mixed-gender religious services and expanded b'nai mitvah ceremonies.
+In 1948, a group of nine lay leaders of the Orthodox Beth Tfiloh Congregation advocated for holding mixed-gender religious services and expanded b'nai mitvah ceremonies.
 Their advocacy was unsuccessful, and instead they formed Beth El Congregation.

-Beth El Congregation was established in 1948 as the first Conservative congregation in Maryland.
-Beth El's establishment was announced at an inaugural dinner held at Baltimore's Sheraton-Belvedere Hotel on May 10, 1948.
+Established as the first Conservative congregation in Maryland, an inaugural dinner was held at Baltimore's Sheraton-Belvedere Hotel on May 10, 1948 to celebrate the occasion.